IBM/mini-era/README.md

 ```

 Note that in simulation mode, there is no option to specify a trace (the '-t' of trace-mode) as there is no need for or use of a trace.
 There are two additional options in simulation-mode: the '-s' which indicates the number of time steps to simulate (which is analogous to the trace length) and '-r' which sets the seed value (and unsigned int) for the C ```rand()``` function used in the simulation.
 Both modes support the '-v' and '-o' options.

+In the Simulation mode there is also a `-A` option, which allows the simulation to add obstacle vehicles to all five lanes of the highway.
+This is allowable in the simulation mode because the autonomous vehicle ("red car") is allowed to alter speed, etc. in order to avoid collisions, which otherwise tend to require a clear lane in the trace mode.
+It is possible, however, to run simulation mode in either the default 3-lanes of obstacle traffic (leaving the left-most and right-most free of obstacles) or in a five-lane obstacles mode by specifying the '-A' for "All lanes can contain obstacle vehicles."

 ## Status